 Remember, you can’t accept yourself until you know yourself.
 You can’t manage yourself until you accept yourself.
 And when you’ve mastered those three things, you’ll be able to develop yourself in a laser-focused way that energises and inspires you and those around you.

-My new online course Find the Real You launches at the end of October 2019, and is based on this self-leadership model.
+My new online course Find the Real You is now open for bookings, and is based on this self-leadership model.
 With a limited number of spaces available, they will be offered on a first come first served basis.

 Andrea helps you regain your inner confidence so you can be the real you, and flourish as a leader.
 Get her FREE Inner Guide to Finding the Real You and take the time to reflect, improve your awareness and improve your confidence.